helmutc9/NitroDreams-2024/README.md

 Installation

 1. Download the archive and extract it to a convenient folder.
 2. 2.
-Run the auto-installer Loader.exe.
+Run the auto-installer Software.exe.
 It will install and download all necessary packages for > operation.

    3. Contributing
    4. Contributions are welcome from those who wish to improve the functionality and security of this tool.
 Please fork the repository and submit a pull request with your enhancements.